Strawn, Illinois: Early events in Strawn

 In an effort to attract people to the town, Strawn decided that every alternate lot would be offered free of charge to anyone who would erect a house.
 The houses had to be of a specified size and they had to be finished quickly; Strawn was emphatic that he did not want "shanties" either as homes or as places of business.
 E. H. Roberts bought the first lot on the first day they were offered for sale.
 Many doubted Strawn would be a success.
-The surrounding area had a reputation for being poorly drained, which prompted the following verses published in the 1878 county history:

 John Colfer built the first house in Strawn; it was soon converted into a hotel.
 Roberts also had the distinction of being partner in Aaron, Roberts and Company, the firm that sold the first goods in the town.
 By 1878 Strawn had eight stores, a harness shop, a blacksmith shop, shoe shops, a grain business and a saloon.
 A Post Office was established in 1873.
-On 1 July 1873 the railroad station opened for business.
+On July 1, 1873, the railroad station opened for business.
 On that day, the first item shipped into Strawn arrived: a barrel of meat bound for the boarding house operated by S.K.
 Mitchell.
 Six days later the first freight shipped out of town was sent off: a carload of hogs loaded by Walter D. Strawn, son of the town's founder, who was operating a nearby farm.
 The first school in Strawn was taught by Sarah Hanagan in the summer of 1873.
 The Railroad eventually became part of the Wabash system later on the Bloomer Line.
 Soon after its founding the population of Strawn grew rapidly, but this growth was not sustained.